 The assistant to the dean at the relevant faculty is responsible for ensuring that the administrative process regarding visiting scholar status is properly handled.

-The Department of Finances and Human Resources will require at least four weeks to process your application.
+The Department of Human Resources will require at least four weeks to process your application.
 You are advised to submit the agreement as early as possible so that the document is ready when you arrive.

 Registering your place of residence

 If you have not entered the country on a tourist visa and plan on staying longer than three months, you are required to register: no later than 14 days after arriving, you must register your place of residence personally at one of the City of Leipzig’s Resident Services Offices.
 Should you change your place of residence, please register again at the Resident Services Office within one week.

 You will require the following documents when registering:

 - landlord’s certificate (Vermieterbescheinigung) stating the name and address of the landlord